Gauri Ma: Early life

 Gauri Ma was born in Sibpur, Howrah, India.
 Even as a child she possessed a strong tendency toward Hindu spirituality.
 By her thirteenth year, Gauri Ma had developed a distaste for marriage, telling her mother, "I shall marry only that bridegroom who is immortal," meaning she wished to marry Krishna and no other.

 When Gauri Ma was young she had received from a yogini a stone image of Sri Krishna.
 The yogini told her, "This image of God is my all in all and is alive with Divine energy.
 He has fallen in love with you, so I am handing him over to you.
 My child, worship him.
 It will do good to you."
 Gauri Ma accepted the gift and took the image of Sri Krishna as her husband.
 For the rest of her life she carried the stone image with her and served him lovingly.
 Gauri Ma received initiation from Sri Ramakrishna at an early age in Ghola.

-In 1875 Gauri Ma left with relatives and neighbours to go on pilgrimage to Gangasagar.
+In 1875, Gauri Ma left with relatives and neighbours to go on pilgrimage to Gangasagar.
 On the third day of her stay, she disappeared into a crowd of pilgrims, disguising herself as a sadhvi to evade recognition.
-She began travelling by train and by foot to holy sites and monasteries throughout India.
+She began travelling by train and on foot to holy sites and monasteries throughout India.
 During her years of pilgrimage Gauri Ma practised severe austerities such as fasting, observing silence, and long hours of meditation.
 She also spent a great deal of time studying the Hindu scriptures.